Fiorin Durmishaj

-Fiorin Durmishaj (Φιορίν Ντουρμισάι; born 14 November 1996) is an Albanian-born Greek professional footballer who plays as a forward for Cypriot First Division club Olympiakos Nicosia, on loan from OFI.
+Fiorin Durmishaj (Φιορίν Ντουρμισάι; born 14 November 1996) is an Albanian–Greek professional association football player who plays as a forward for Super League Greece 2 club Iraklis.
+Born in Albania, he has represented Greece.

 Club career

 Panionios

 Durmishaj made his debut on 1 November 2014, as a substitute in a 2–2 away Superleague draw game against Veria.

 Olympiacos

 In December 2018, Panionios' striker Fiorin Durmishaj is on the verge of officially joining Olympiacos.
 In Nea Smyrni, Durmishaj has been making notable progress in the 2018–19 season.
 On 18 June 2019, he officially signed a contract with Greek powerhouse Olympiacos.
 On 28 December 2019, Durmishaj who spent the first half of the season on loan at Waasland-Beveren in Belgium, spent the second half of the season with Aris.
 On 29 July 2020, he was loaned out to AEL.

 OFI

 On 26 August 2021, Durmishaj joined OFI on a three-year contract.